Date: Thu, 11 May 2006

 that way and before long, reached the bridge that crosses the small river

-would not be allowed to cross the bridge.
-While I was standing there, trying to
+allowed to cross the bridge.
+While I was standing there, trying to decide what

-decide what to do, I heard several “booms” emanating from the other side of the
+to do, I heard several “booms” emanating from the other side of the river that

-around through more forgotten neighborhoods, I found a smaller bridge that was
+through more forgotten neighborhoods, I found a smaller bridge that was well

-well away from the military units, and which led me right into the Old City.
+away from the military units, and which led me right into the Old City.
+Still

-Still officially under a curfew, the area, which was so crowded the first time
+officially under a curfew, the area, which was so crowded the first time that I

-it was a simple matter to find the, much nicer, hotel that I had chosen for my
+simple matter to find the, much nicer, hotel that I had chosen for my rest

 arrived I flicked on the set for a little distraction, and CNN was the channel